 Sylvia Bova | Non-profit and Development Advisor

-Sylvia Bova, currently Regional Philanthropy Officer with the American Red Cross and a 25 year resident of Orlando, has consistently specialized in philanthropic fundraising and community relations in agency, corporate and nonprofit environments throughout Central Florida.
+Sylvia Bova, former Regional Philanthropy Officer with the American Red Cross and a 25 year resident of Orlando, has consistently specialized in philanthropic fundraising and community relations in agency, corporate and nonprofit environments throughout Central Florida.
 Sylvia is skilled in identifying needs of our communities, businesses and neighbors which align with social responsibility.
 She has demonstrated proven success in meeting strategic and operational business financial goals through cultivating relationships and securing financial commitment to comprehensive community development from caring individuals and responsible corporations.
 Attended University of Florida.